LMU ☀️ CMSI 3801

 3. Write a generator function (in as many languages as you can, provided they support generators) that generates powers of some base up to some limit.

-4. Write a function or method that doubles each item in an array.
+4. Write a function or method (in as many languages as you can) that doubles each item in an array.
 If your language allows adding methods to an array class (or provides for extensions), use that feature.

-5. Write a command line script that writes successive prefixes of its first input argument, one per line, starting with the first prefix, which is zero characters long.
+5. Write a command line script (in as many languages as you can) that writes successive prefixes of its first input argument, one per line, starting with the first prefix, which is zero characters long.

-6. Write a command line script that reports the number of non-blank, non-commented lines in the file named by the first argument.
+6. Write a command line script (in as many languages as you can) that reports the number of non-blank, non-commented lines in the file named by the first argument.
 Blank lines are those that have either no characters or consist entirely of whitespace; commented lines are those that begin with the # character.

-7. Write a function that accepts a number of U.S. cents and returns a tuple containing, respectively, the smallest number of U.S. quarters, dimes, nickels, and pennies that equal the given amount.
+7. Write a function (in as many languages as you can) that accepts a number of U.S. cents and returns a tuple containing, respectively, the smallest number of U.S. quarters, dimes, nickels, and pennies that equal the given amount.
 If your language has adivmod operator, write two solutions, one using the operator and one that does not.

-8. Write a function that takes in a string s and returns the string which is equivalent to s but with all ASCII vowels removed.
+8. Write a function (in as many languages as you can) that accepts a string and returns the string which is equivalent to its argument but with all ASCII vowels removed.

 def same_fringe(t1, t2):